apache/nuttx/Documentation/reference/user/structures.rst

    size_t       mq_curmsgs;  /* Number of messages currently in queue */
   };

+.. note that this gives a warning due to https://github.com/sphinx-doc/sphinx/issues/7819

 .. c:struct:: sigaction

 The following structure defines the action to take for given signal: